MediaComem/comem-masrad-dfa/subjects/js-dom/README.md

 We want to play with the form and the table we have in the user interface.

-The requirements are:
+The requirements are that when a user submit the form by clicking on the "Register" button, we:

-- When a user submit the form by clicking on the "Register" button, get the value of the First name and Last name fields ;
+- get the value of the First name and Last name fields ;
-- Add a new row to the Table at the bottom of the page with those values (give the `#` and `Startship` column a value of `###`).
+- add a new row to the Table at the bottom of the page with those values in the right columns (give the `#` and `Startship` column a value of `###`).

 > Good luck!
 And to help you: